Impact of Virtual Inertia on DC Grid Stability with Constant Power Loads

 \section{Introduction}

 \IEEEPARstart{I}{n} DC grids, droop control is commonly used to enable multiple source converters to share load without communication~\cite{hierarchical}.
-Droop control is a linear equation without any internal states; it linearly reduces each converter's terminal voltage according to its loading level.
-Any change in the load will be directly and proportionally reflected on the terminal voltage, which leads to rapid voltage fluctuation during abrupt load changes.
-Analogous to controlling the frequency fluctuation in AC systems, the concept of virtual inertia is introduced into DC systems to limit voltage magnitude fluctuations~\cite{7015592, 7801819,samanta2018virtual,9069316, 9264685}.
-In \cite{7015592}, a first-order low pass filter~(LPF) is added in droop control to provide virtual inertia in DC grids.
-In~\cite{7801819,samanta2018virtual,9069316, 9264685}, the authors implement virtual inertia in DC grids by emulating the swing equation of an electric machine.
+Droop control is a static equation without any internal states: any change in the load will be directly reflected on the terminal voltage, which leads to rapid voltage fluctuations during abrupt load changes.
+Analogous to controlling the frequency fluctuation in AC grids, virtual inertia can attenuate voltage magnitude fluctuations~\cite{7015592, 7801819,samanta2018virtual,9069316, 9264685} in DC grids.
+In \cite{7015592}, a first-order low-pass filter~(LPF) is added to droop control to provide virtual inertia in DC grids.
+In~\cite{7801819,samanta2018virtual,9069316, 9264685}, virtual inertia is implemented in DC grids by emulating the swing equation of an electric machine.

-One critical issue of DC grids is the instability caused by the constant power load~(CPL) due to its negative incremental impedance~\cite{6031929}.
-In \cite{9707664}, the system stability is analyzed using impedance-based criterion, and a control method is proposed to shape the impedance of the CPL.
-In \cite{kwasinski2010dynamic}, the DC grid stability is analyzed for a buck converter powering a CPL.
-Several methods are discussed to enhance the stability such as load shedding, increasing DC bus capacitance, or employing advanced passivity-based control.
-In \cite{5764841}, additional passive components are inserted into the system to improve the system stability.
-In \cite{6909049}, the CPL stability problem is analyzed for DC grids formed by converters operating under droop control.
-It is concluded that a system equilibrium can become unstable if the DC bus capacitance is smaller than a threshold.
-In \cite{7182770}, the region of attraction (ROA) of a stable equilibrium is discussed, and a method is proposed to increase the ROA.
-In \cite{8688445}, the concept of smart resistor is proposed which helps the DC grid to transition from one equilibrium to another.
+In DC grids, the negative incremental impedance of constant power loads~(CPLs) may cause instability.
+In \cite{kwasinski2010dynamic}, DC grid stability is analyzed for a buck converter powering a CPL.
+Several methods are discussed to enhance stability such as shedding CPLs, increasing DC bus capacitance, or employing advanced passivity-based control.
+In \cite{9707664}, DC system stability is analyzed using an impedance-based criterion, and a control method is proposed to shape the impedance of the CPL.
+In \cite{5764841}, additional passive components are added to improve the system stability.
+In \cite{6909049}, the CPL stability problem is analyzed for DC grids formed by droop-controlled converters.
+The authors conclude that a system equilibrium can become unstable if the DC bus capacitance is smaller than a threshold.
+In~\cite{6948369}, the droop gain is interpreted as a virtual resistor, and its impact on stability is discussed.
+In~\cite{6031929}, tools for large-signal stability analysis are presented to determine the region of attraction (ROA) of equilibrium points.
+In \cite{9855660}, large-signal stability analysis is performed using Brayton-Moser's mixed potential theory.
+A method is proposed to increase the ROA in \cite{7182770}.